Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrNetworkMapping.md

 PS C:\> $currentJob = Update-AzureRmRecoveryServicesAsrNetworkMapping -Mapping $NetworkMapping -RecoveryNetwork $RecoveryNetwork
 ```

-Starts updating network mapping with passed recovery network and returns the job for tracking.
+Starts the update network mapping operation using the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+Input Object: Specifies the ASR network mapping object corresponding to the ASR network mapping to be updated

 ```yaml
 Type: ASRNetworkMapping